 Funeral Potluck Recipes

 This first batch of funeral food includes classic, easy, and filling dishes that travel well and feed a crowd.
+Think traditional casseroles for funerals, which is exactly what everyone wants anyways.

 1. Easy Slow Cooker Chicken Enchilada Casserole